nhedeker/blackjack/README.md

 ### Update your online portfolio

 - Create a portfolio on the [Galvanize student portal](http://students.galvanize.com).
-- Add a link to your project's production environment.
+- Add a link to your project's production environment: nhedeker-game-hub.surge.sh